XiaoLi0614/HampaAE/README.md

 ### During running process

 If you observe any abnormal result for a specific setting, please re-run the experiment under the same setting again later.
 Preferabley kill some unnecessary processes and release some resource for the experiment.
 We observe that on the virtual machie, the resources available at that moment may have huge impact on the result.

+### Experiment results obtained from the virtual machine

+We are able to get the same tendency or pattern as we reported in the paper on the virtual machine.
+You can find the experiment results obtained from the virtual machine(the same one as you get) in the directory ```/home/user/AEResult``` or in this repo.

+The absolute value for response time is not the same as we reported in the paper.
+Because our reported numbers are obtained from a more powerful cluster.
+In order to accord with the offline working requirement for CAV artifact evaluation, we use 4 processes to minic 4 nodes on the cluster and make them communicate through localhost address.

 ## Built With